 Happy are the people whose God is the LORD!

 a.
-Rescue me and deliver me from the hand of foreigners: David here repeated the idea from earlier in the psalm (verses 7-8).
+Rescue me and deliver me from the hand of foreigners: David here repeated the idea from earlier in the psalm (Psalm 144:7-8).
 The presence and destructive work of these foreign liars and false speakers were of great concern to him, and he pleaded with God to rescue him.

 b.
 That our sons may be as plants grown up in their youth: David prayed for a series of blessings that would come among God’s people when God dealt with the evil speakers in their midst.
 The list of blessings focuses on the concerns of everyday people in farming societies:

 · Blessed with children in the home; well-rooted and flourishing sons, and stable and stately daughters.